 The Lisvane Community Council (LCC) purchased two-thirds of the County School site in November 1983 with the County Library Service occupying the remainder of the site.
 In September 1997 the Lisvane Library building was condemned and demolished and since the Council indicated there was no possibility of a replacement building in the foreseeable future, the LCC purchased the remaining one-third of the site.
 The complex is used for community and social activities, including the community-run Cabin Library, and various educational classes.

 Old School Redevelopment

 Following unsuccessful applications for grant funding, the Trustees have directed the architect to draw up plans for a more affordable option for the redevelopment.
+Outline plans are now available.
+Click "OS Plans" on the side bar left to view.
 Fund raising amongst the community has been successful with the Development Fund currently standing at £291,000.
+The outline plans have been presented to the Lisvane Community Association AGM and further presentations and consultations with residents and community groups will take place over the following months.
 The Trustees are confident that a very effective design, acceptable to all users, is achievable and it is hoped that following consultations, that they will be able to announce positive progress in the near future.

 Background (Retained for historical context, but subject to review)